-- a.
-Minutes of sub-committees from the following:
+- (a) Minutes of sub-committees from the following: - i.

-- i.
 Quality and Policy Committee

 - ii.
-Learning, Teaching and Assessment Committee

-- iii.
-Academic Titles Sub-Committee

-- iv.
-Research Committee
+Learning, Teaching and Assessment Committee - iii.
+Academic Titles Sub-Committee - iv.
+Research and Knowledge Exchange Committee

-- v.
-Boards of Studies

 Reserved Business

 3. The student representatives on the Academic Board shall not be entitled to receive papers, participate in or be present for discussions relating to the admission or academic assessment and examination of individual students or affecting the appointment, promotion or personal affairs of a member of staff of the University.
 The Chair shall decide whether a matter falls within the terms of the above proviso.